Background

-My Contribution
+My Role

-Program Name and Logo Exploration
+Proposed Program Name and Logo Options

 Creative Vision—Embracing hard realities and difficult conversations, necessary in the face of political friction, means acknowledging we're all vulnerable, and need to work together for change.
 It places everyone in the same position of shared responsibility to avoid preventable, yet extreme harms.
-It invites a culture shift from just empathizing to that of action toward meaningful change in policy, attitudes, behavior and practice to avoid the unthinkable.
+The phrase invites a culture shift from just empathizing to that of action toward meaningful change in policy, attitudes, behavior and practice to avoid the unthinkable.
 Action motivated by the heart is a powerful driver for action.

-Logo Options
+Logo Iterations

 Exploration of negative space, hand drawn elements and type face customization